shkumar45/shkumar45/README.md

 ### Hi there 👋
+Welcome to my github space.
+I am a geek with business background and always interested in solving real life problems.

+* My Current Work ✈️

-#### Please checkout my everest app which is a simple employee management solution.
+Please checkout my apps.
+Currently I am working on everest, which is a simple employee management tool.
-#### Took simple concepts to build it in Java and React with functional componented
+Took simple concepts to build it in Java and Reactjs.
-#### My Goal is get this production ready with proper ci/cd and run on k8s.
+My Goal is get this production ready with proper ci/cd and run on k8s.

+- My Interests ⤴️

+I am interested in collaborating 👬 with like mided coders who have similar background as mine who knows, one day we might be able to sell it ✊

+Thanks for visiting 😄.

 <!--
 **shkumar45/shkumar45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.